 > rsync -avze ssh . email@example.com:/some/long/path/doo/dee/doo/dee/doo

-To accept the autosuggestion, hit → or Control-F. To accept a single word of the autosuggestion, Alt-→ (right arrow).
+To accept the autosuggestion, hit → (right arrow) or Control+F. To accept a single word of the autosuggestion, Alt+→ (right arrow).
 If the autosuggestion is not what you want, just ignore it.

-fish comes with a rich set of tab completions, that work "out of the box."
+A rich set of tab completions work "out of the box".

 If there's more than one possibility, it will list them: